biometrixtech/plans/documentation/api_demo.md

 ##### Request

 The client __must__ submit a request body containing a JSON object having the following schema:
+TODO - paul:  re: single vs multiple sessions issue here as well.
+Should we change schema to be "session": session or keep the schema as "sessions": [] and only have single session as example

 ```
 {
     "event_date_time": Datetime,